https://a.storyblok.com/f/270183/1368x665/947ad5baee/25aug_dev-blog_ruby-call-event.jpg

-Receive Voice Call Events for a Call In Progress with Ruby on Rails
+Receive Voice Call Events with Ruby on Rails

 Prerequisites